-This action provides notice to an institution that, while it currently meets WASC Standards, it is in danger of being found out of compliance with one or more Standards if current trends continue.
+This action provides notice to an institution that, while it currently meets WSCUC Standards, it is in danger of being found out of compliance with one or more Standards if current trends continue.
 A formal Notice of Concern may also be issued when an institution is removed from a sanction and the Commission wishes to emphasize the need for continuing progress and monitoring.
-Institutions issued a formal Notice of Concern have a special visit within four years to assess progress.
+Institutions issued a formal Notice of Concern have a Special Visit within four years to assess progress.
+A Notice of Concern is public information and will be posted on the WSCUC website.
 If the Commission's concerns are not addressed by the time of the visit, a sanction is imposed, as described below.